A New York Times Book Review “Editors’ Choice”

 A modern take on a classical icon: this original, entertaining, well-researched book uses the story of when, where, and how Chopin composed his most famous work, uncovering many surprises along the way and showing how his innovative music still animates popular and art culture centuries later.

 The Frédéric Chopin Annik LaFarge presents here is not the melancholy, sickly, Romantic figure so often portrayed in both popular culture and scholarship.
-The artist she discovered is, instead, an inspiring, independent spirit: an innovator who created a new musical language; an autodidact who became a trailblazing teacher; a celebrity who shunned the limelight; a mimic with a roguish, playful sense of humor; a stalwart patriot during a time of revolution and exile.
+The artist she discovered is, instead, an inspiring, independent spirit: an innovator who created a new musical language; an autodidact who became a trailblazing teacher; a celebrity who shunned the limelight; a mimic with a roguish, playful sense of humor; a stalwart patriot during a time of revolution, exile and pandemic.